 - Below is an example of an old straw hat which was too small, which I have cut up, re-blocked in a mini beret shape and trimmed with vintage faux fruit & flowers;

-- When I do have to buy new materials, I do so in a responsible manner, choosing natural and sustainable products where possible
+- When I do have to buy new materials, I do so in a responsible manner, choosing natural and sustainable products where possible.
+The millinery sinamay I use is from a UK company who work directly with the communities that grow and process the Abacca plants and weave the sinamay.

 - I keep and re-use packaging, and where I do use new it is sourced in the UK and made from recycled paper/board.
 I have also ditched the sellotape and now use brown paper tape so my customers can easily re-use or recycle my packing boxes.